Norton Abrasives

-Norton Abrasives of Worcester, Massachusetts, USA is a manufacturer and supplier of abrasives for commercial applications, household, and automotive refinishing usage.
+Norton Abrasives of Worcester, Massachusetts, United States, is a manufacturer and supplier of abrasives for commercial applications, household, and automotive refinishing usage.

 Norton Company was founded in 1885 by a group of ceramists and entrepreneurs from Worcester, Massachusetts.

 In 1990 it was purchased by Saint-Gobain of France.
 Norton specializes in the manufacture of abrasive products for applications in the autobody, construction, welding/industry, and marine/composite markets as well as for contractors and DIY consumers.

 Origins and history

 The roots of the Norton Company begin with in a pottery shop in Worcester, opened in 1858 by Franklin Norton and his older cousin Frederick Hancock.
 The shop specialized in redware and stoneware pottery.
 In 1873, an employee of the shop, Sven Pulson, invented a grinding wheel made by mixing clay with emery and water.
 As the need for grinding wheels was expanding, Frank Norton patented Pulson's invention and began manufacturing it.
 By 1885, Frank Norton's discouraging health and Frederick Hancock's lack of interest in the new product resulted in the need to sell the wheel manufacturing business.

 Pulson left the pottery shop in 1880, replaced by his brother-in-law John Jeppson.
 When Frank Norton's business came on the market, he was quick to purchase it.
 Partnering with co-workers, Walter Messer and Charles Allen; Worcester Polytechnic Institute professors, Milton Prince Higgins and George I. Alden; and Washburn & Moen employees Fred Harris Daniels and Horace A. Young.

 The partners built a new factory on the outskirts of the city, in the Greendale neighborhood which still exists.
 During the late 1890s, corporate decision-making proved conservative until it was assured the company would succeed.
 Until that time, dividends were frequently forgone and many of the owners declined to draw a salary.

 The company introduced a series of pamphlets and related literature, which detailed the intricacies of each wheel and advised users on benefits for desired applications.
 By the mid-1890s, Norton stocked the largest inventory of grinding wheels in the world, subsequently beginning distribution in Chicago (1887), New York City (1904), and soon after, across Europe.